haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/release-notes/CloudReleaseNotes2.1.3.md

 {% endcollapsible %}

 ### Step 4: Get Elasticsearch connection information {#cloud-es-config-mg}
-This section discusses how to get connection information for Elasticsearch so you can configure the Magento application to use it as your search engine.
+This section discusses how to get connection information for Elasticsearch so you can 配置Magento应用 to use it as your search engine.

 {% collapsible To get Elasticsearch connection information: %}